Pessimistic Nonlinear Least-Squares Value Iteration for Offline Reinforcement Learning: Main Results

 where $[\VV_h V^*_{h+1}](s,a) = \max \{1, [\text{Var}_h V^*_{h+1}](s,a)\}$ is the truncated conditional variance. \end{theorem} This theorem establishes an upper bound for the suboptimality of our policy $\hat \pi$.
 The bound depends on the expected uncertainty, which is characterized by the weighted $D^2$-divergence along the trajectory, marking itself as an instance-dependent result.
 It's noteworthy that both the trajectory and the weight function are based on the optimal policy and the optimal value function, respectively.
 This bound necessitates that the dataset size $K$ is sufficiently large.
 Furthermore, all parameters are determined solely by the complexity of the function class, the horizon length $H$, and the data coverage assumption constant $\kappa$ , regardless of the dataset's composition.

-\begin{remark} In Theorem \ref{main thm}, the dependence on the covering number scales as $\tilde O(\sqrt{\log \cN})$, which is better than that in \citet{yin2022offline}, which scales as $\tilde O(\log \cN)$.
+\begin{remark} In Theorem \ref{main thm}, the dependence on the cardinality of the function class scales as $\tilde O(\sqrt{\log \cN})$, which is better than that in \citet{yin2022offline}, which scales as $\tilde O(\log \cN)$.
 This improved dependence is due to the reference-advantage decomposition (discussed in Section \ref{dd}), which avoids the unnecessary covering argument.
 Thus we resolve the open problem raised by \citet{yin2022offline}, i.e., how to achieve the $\tilde O(\sqrt{\log \cN})$ dependence. \end{remark}

 \begin{remark} When specialized to linear MDPs \citep{jin2020provably}, the following function class

 suffices and satisfies the completeness assumption (Assumption \ref{completeness}).
 Let $\cF^\text{lin}_h(\epsilon)$ be an $\epsilon$-net of the linear function class $\cF^\text{lin}_h$, with $\log |\cF^\text{lin}_h(\epsilon)| = \tilde O(d)$.
 The dependency of the function class will reduce to $\tilde O(\sqrt{\log \cN}) = \tilde O(\sqrt {d})$.
 For linear function class, we can prove the following inequality: